FMIA Week 5: Brett Favre, Rick Reilly and How the Colts Upset the Chiefs

 “You relish being in those situations,” was about as good as Montana got post-game … but the one thing I noticed observing Joe Cool afterward was he wasn’t struggling to get off his stool in the locker room, or wincing putting on his clothes.
 Nothing.
 He looked fine.

 I do have a lingering memory from that day.
 It happened as the clock hit :00.
-I was standing next to the end field and next to Niners owner Eddie DeBartolo, who might have had a drink in his box during the game.
+I was standing on the field, next to Niners owner Eddie DeBartolo, who might have had a drink in his box during the game.
 Before or since, I have never seen an owner of a sports franchise as happy as DeBartolo was on this Indian Summer late afternoon.
 “God, they’re spunky!” he said, waiting for his guys to get to the end zone and the tunnel to their locker room.
 “I love this team.
 I’m prouder of them right now than I was at the Super Bowl.”

 Then Ronnie Lott came jogging past.